A diagrammatic method to compute the effective Hamiltonian of driven nonlinear oscillators: Axiomatic Presentation of the Diagrammatic Perturbation Method

 \subsection{Motivation}

-In \cref{sec:averaging}, we have introduced the QHB expansion to diagrammatically construct the effective Hamiltonian \!\tikzpic{-11}{figsv5_small/notation/K_small_dressed_h.pdf} ($\cl K$) governing the dynamics of a driven nonlinear oscillator.
+In \cref{sec:averaging}, we have introduced the QHB expansion to diagrammatically construct the effective Hamiltonian \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf} ($\cl K$) governing the dynamics of a driven nonlinear oscillator.
 This method provided us with a systematic way to find the effective Hamiltonian as a sum of diagrams involving different kinds of excitations, where the diagrams themselves are of simple graphical structure as rooted trees.
 However, the QHB expansion involves an iterative process that is cumbersome to be carried out to high orders.
 In this section, we introduce an axiomatic approach to the diagrammatic method that yields the same effective Hamiltonian as the QHB expansion.
-As in the case of Feynman diagrams, this axiomatic approach bypasses the iterative procedure and allows the effective Hamiltonian \!\tikzpic{-11}{figsv5_small/notation/K_small_dressed_h.pdf} ($\cl K$) to be written down directly at any given order.
-We present each step of the axiomatic procedure as a well-defined task in graph theory so can it be efficiently implemented by a computer program.
+As in the case of Feynman diagrams, this axiomatic approach bypasses the iterative procedure and allows the effective Hamiltonian \!\tikzpic{-11}{figsv6_small/notation/K_small_h.pdf}($\cl K$) to be written down directly at any given order by following diagrammatic rules.
+We present each step of the axiomatic procedure as a well-defined task in graph theory.
+Each step in this procedure can thus be efficiently implemented by a computer program.